-5. How to Add Textures Using the Grain Effect
+5. How to Add a Grainy Texture in Illustrator Using the Grain Effect

-The first method, and my personal favorite, is using the Grain Effect, which is actually derived from Photoshop.
+For the first method, we'll learn how to add a grainy texture in Illustrator.
+We'll do it with my personal favorite: the Grain Effect, which is actually derived from Photoshop.

 Position yourself onto the first vase (that would be the left one), and then using the Direct Selection Tool (A) select the shapes for its body and base, which we will copy (Control-C) and then paste in front (Control-F) where they will be used as a Clipping Mask.